annamatic/OpenIDEO/maternal-health.md

 2. WHEN: Tasks will be categorized along a weekly (or daily) timeline and and grouped into the pregnancy stages (Prepregnancy, 1st Trimester, 2nd Trimester, 3rd Trimester, Birth, 1st Month Postnatal).
 There can also be categories for actions to be taken in the Morning, Afternoon and Night.
 Tasks that ought to be done consistently (eating healthy meals, staying fit, de-stressing) can appear multiple times to aid habit formation.

 3. HOW: The format and writing of each Task is extremely critical to carrying out Bean2Baby’s goals.

-Here are some rules that each Task will need to conform to:
+> *Here are some rules that each Task will need to conform to:*

-> Writing should avoid broad and passively-constructed, albeit "inspiring," wording in favor of more concrete, specific and actionable wording.
+> - Writing should avoid broad and passively-constructed, albeit "inspiring," wording in favor of more concrete, specific and actionable wording.

-> Writing should address critical issues where users may especially lack support (such as mental health, depression, domestic violence, food deserts) and provide either direct access to a local resource via phone number or hyperlink.
+> - Writing should address critical issues where users may especially lack support (such as mental health, depression, domestic violence, food deserts) and provide either direct access to a local resource via phone number or hyperlink.

-> Writing should incorporate "if-then" planning, communicate simple “bite-sized” tips towards building healthy habits, routinizing regularly required behaviors and taking into account the access issues that the under-resourced often face.
+> - Writing should incorporate "if-then" planning, communicate simple “bite-sized” tips towards building healthy habits, routinizing regularly required behaviors and taking into account the access issues that the under-resourced often face.

-> Each task should be limited to 1 action, broken into a “why,” “what” and “how.”
+> - Each task should be limited to 1 action, broken into a “why,” “what” and “how.”

 NO: A healthy balanced diet is essential for your baby's health
 YES: Pick up fruits, veggies and protein for the week so you’ll always have a nutritious snack on hand when you get hungry.
 Is affordable, fresh food hard to find in your area?
 WIC may be able to help.